akmfelix/python_hero/hero.md

 * tup.
 Tuples.
 Ordered immutable sequence of objects ('10', 'hello', '10.5')
 * set.
 Sets.
 Unordered collection of unique objects {'10', 'b'}
 * bool.
 Booleans.
 True or False

+## Numbers
+* //; floor division.
+The // operator (two forward slashes) truncates the decimal without rounding, and returns an integer result.
+* %; The % operator returns the remainder after division.

 One illusion may beget another.
 For example, since 0.1 is not exactly 1/10, summing three values of 0.1 may not yield exactly 0.3, either:
 `.1 + .1 + .1 == .3`